How to Become a Speech Therapist in California

 Speech-Language Pathology Salary in California

-In addition, six of the state’s cities were among the top ten metro areas in the country in terms of highest average SLP salaries in 2020:
+In addition, seven of the state’s cities were among the top ten metro areas in the country in terms of highest average SLP salaries:

-High Employment Levels and Job Growth for California’s SLPs
+High Employment Levels and Job Growth are Standard in California’s SLP Professional Community

-The California Employment Development Department expects the number of jobs for speech-language pathologists to increase by 29% in the ten-year period leading up to 2028.
-This is an almost unheard-of level of growth that is expected to contribute to more 1,400 SLP jobs becoming available in California each year.
+The number of jobs for speech-language pathologists is projected to increase by 28% in the ten-year period leading up to 2030.
+This is an almost unheard-of level of growth that is expected to contribute to more than 1,400 SLP jobs becoming available in California each year.

-California is already home to more than 14,600 SLPs as of 2020, according to the US Bureau of Labor Statistics.
-Not surprisingly, that places California in the number on spot with the highest employment level for SLPs in the nation.
-The Los Angeles area alone is home to nearly 5,900 licensed SLPs, the 3rd highest number of any metropolitan area in the country.
+California is already home to more than 17,200 SLPs.
+That places California in the number two spot with the highest employment level for SLPs in the nation.
+The Los Angeles area alone is home to 4,750 SLPs, the 4th highest number of any metropolitan area in the country.

 Salaries For Speech-Language Pathologists Throughout California’s Major Cities